Member Handbook

 Quality Monitoring and Improvement

-We want to make sure you are happy with the services and care that you are getting, and that they are helping you meet your Individual Support Plan (ISP) goals.
-Trillium, along with state and federal government departments, monitor the use of waiver funding to make sure it helps meet your goals and that you are safe and healthy.
+We want to make sure you are happy with the services and care that you are getting and they are helping you meet your ISP goals.
+Trillium, along with NC Medicaid, watch the use of waiver funding to make sure it helps meet your goals and you are safe and healthy.

-As you participate in the NC Innovations waiver, you and your family or guardian will be asked to participate in in some or all of the following quality processes:
+As you participate in the NC Innovations waiver, you and your family or guardian will be asked to participate in some, or all, of the following quality activities:

 • Individual satisfaction surveys; and

-• Reviews of the services you receive from Trillium.
+• Reviews of the services you get from Trillium.

-NC Innovations waiver operates on a “waiver year,” which runs from July 1 through June 30.
-If you leave the NC Innovations waiver during the waiver year, you may re-enter the NC Innovations waiver if you re-enter before the current waiver year ends, provided that you continue to meet NC Innovations waiver requirements.
+NC Innovations waiver runs from July 1 through June 30.
+If you leave the NC Innovations waiver during the waiver year, you may reenter the NC Innovations waiver if you re-enter before the current waiver year ends and you continue to meet NC Innovations waiver requirements.
 Your care manager can help you with this process if needed.

 Back to Top ▲